PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION THREE: CHAPTER MEMBER WELFARE COMMITTEE

 The Chapter Member Welfare Committee shall be formed as stipulated in Article One, Section Four.
 The CCC may appoint a CMWC chair (or multiple co-chairs) tasked with fielding CMWC reports and coordinating formation of CMWC as needed.
-Asids from the CMWC chair(s), the committee shall be dissolved when it is determined by the CMWC or the affected person that the situation is stable.
+Aside from the CMWC chair(s), the committee shall be dissolved when it is determined by the CMWC or the affected person that the situation is stable.

 ## SECTION FOUR: OTHER COMMITTEES